Rebranding companies – we are the experts

-When we rebranded Blue Rhino (a backyard grill propane tank exchange company) some years back, pink and red were available colors but were both inappropriate for a market dominated by male purchasers and dealing with a flammable (LP) product.
+When we rebranded Blue Rhino (a backyard grill propane tank exchange company) some years back, pink and red were available colors.
+But both were inappropriate for a market dominated by male purchasers dealing with a flammable (LP) product.

 An example of highly successful rebranding

 Look at this example of a rebranding.
 Stealing Share rebranded ProAssurance, a few years ago.
 They are a dominant player in the U.S. medical malpractice insurance category.
 We identified the highest emotional intensity in the category (fairness) as well as the number one switching trigger —”I would switch carriers if I knew I would be treated fairly.”

 The prior color for ProAssurance was predominantly blue (like the competitors) with messaging speaking of strong litigant defense and financial stability.
 In both of these cases, every competitor claimed (and owned) the same values.